Born in Accrington Lancashire in September 1944 Colin Capon lived most of his life in England.

-At the end of his contract in September 1981 it was time to go home.
+At the end of his USA posting in September 1981 it was time to go home.
 Auriel wanted to live in her new house.
 Colin’s mother had met a very nice man and was about to get married and his sister was working for Freddie Laker as an Air Steward - so the timing was perfect.

 Immediately Colin was promoted to Flight Sergeant and posted to RAF Uxbridge as Manager of the Junior Ranks Mess.

 Living in the mess and not having too many family responsibilities until he went home on the weekends, he could dedicate himself to preparing for his future retirement.
 These trips home also allowed him to submit plans to build an extension onto his existing kitchen that was to become his development kitchen.